black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 console.log(combinedArr); // Output: [1, 2, 3, 4, 5, 6]
 ```
 Inside the userData object create a songs property.
 For the value, spread allSongs into an array.

+# Step 10
+To handle the current song's information and track its playback time, create a currentSong and songCurrentTime properties.
+Set the values to null and 0 respectively.